nicosensei/elastic-cluster/README.md

 Utility to deploy an ElasticSearch cluster (generates configs and bash scripts).

-This tool assumes you are running a Linux systems, as it generates Bash scripts.
+This tool assumes you are running Linux systems on your local machine and remote host, as it generates Bash scripts.
 It may be possible to run it on Windows using Cygwin, but this has not been tested.

 Building the tool